Elgin Criminal Defense Attorneys

 - Each case is handled with a superior level of understanding, dedication, and compassion

-- The attorneys and team have won numerous awards for excellence since first opening in 1990
+- The attorneys on our team have won numerous awards for excellence since first opening in 1990

-- You’ll be well-represented for a competitive fee, and we offer reasonable, flexible payment plans
+- You’ll be well-represented with a competitive fee, and we offer reasonable, flexible payment plans

 - You’ll generally be called each week with a status update in order to maintain open lines of communication with you

 - Our team has represented over 20,000 highly satisfied people from 44 states across the U.S.